Sourdough Pasta

 (Amazon affiliate links) - Check out my favorite kitchen essentials.

-How to make homemade sourdough pasta
+How to make sourdough pasta from scratch

 To start, place the flour in a medium-sized mixing bowl.
 In a separate small bowl, combine the sourdough starter, eggs, olive oil, and salt, and then pour this mixture over the flour.

-Use a fork to mix the ingredients until they form large clumps.
 Gradually add one teaspoon of water at a time to the dough, using your hands to incorporate it until the dough starts to come together.

 Transfer the dough onto a clean work surface and begin kneading it by hand for about 5 to 10 minutes, or until it becomes smooth and elastic.